 - Send a "cold" letter of application and C.V. to EVERY potential employer and recruitment agent in the region of New Zealand you intend settling in to let them know that you are available.
 Use www.yellowpages.co.nz to locate details.

-- Prepare your C.V. in the New Zealand style and write a short but clear covering letter confirming that you have been granted permanent residence visas (or that you have been assessed as eligible and are in the visa application process).
+- Prepare your C.V. in the New Zealand style and write a short but clear covering letter indicating your visa status..

 - Provide a New Zealand postal address and New Zealand mobile phone/email address in your C.V. where possible.